 It might be amusing to institute a comparison between one of the profoundly learned men of the thirteenth century and one of the superficial students who will frequent our library.
 Take the great philosopher of the time of Henry the Third of England, or Alexander the Third of Scotland, the man renowned all over the island, and even as far as Italy and Spain, as the first of astronomers and chemists.
 What is his astronomy?
 He is a firm believer in the Ptolemaic system.
 He never heard of the law of gravitation.
 Tell him that the succession of day and night is caused by the turning of the earth on its axis.
 Tell him that, in consequence of this motion, the polar diameter of the earth is shorter than the equatorial diameter.
-Tell him that the succession of summer and winter is caused by the revolution of the earth round the sun.
-If he does not set you down for an idiot, he lays an information against you before the Bishop, and has you burned for a heretic.
+Tell him that the succession of the turn of the earth on its axis.

+idiot, he lays an information against you before the Bishop, and has you burned for a heretic.
 To do him justice, however, if he is ill informed on these points, there are other points on which Newton and Laplace were mere children when compared with him.
 He can cast your nativity.
 He knows what will happen when Saturn is in the House of Life, and what will happen when Mars is in conjunction with the Dragon's Tail.
 He can read in the stars whether an expedition will be successful, whether the next harvest will be plentiful, which of your children will be fortunate in marriage, and which will be lost at sea.
 Happy the State, happy the family, which is guided by the counsels of so profound a man!
 And what but mischief, public and private, can we expect from the temerity and conceit of scolists who know no more about the heavenly bodies than what they have learned from Sir John Herschel's beautiful little volume.
 But, to speak seriously, is not a little truth better than a great deal of falsehood?
 Is not the man who, in the evenings of a fortnight, has acquired a correct notion of the solar system, a more profound astronomer than a man who has passed thirty years in reading lectures about the primum mobile, and in drawing schemes of horoscopes?